Financial

 Pennsylvania Inheritance Tax: Rates and Exemptions

-In Pennsylvania, almost every inheritance gets taxed, and there is no exemption amount to hide behind.
+In Pennsylvania, almost every inheritance gets taxed, and there is no general exemption amount to hide behind.
 What changes the bill is not the size of the inheritance but who receives it.

 financial